siraben/website/_posts/2022-01-16-organizing-theories.md

 Theory](https://arxiv.org/abs/1102.1323)

 A well-known and vanilla approach is to use typeclasses.
-This goes very well, our declaration for `AbGroup` is just the constraints.
+This goes very well, our declaration for `AbGroup` is just the constraints, similar to how it would be done in Haskell.
 However, pay special attention to the definition of `AbGroup`, there's a `!` in front of the `ComMonoid` constraint to expose the implicit arguments again, so that it can implicitly inherit the monoid instance from `G`.

 ```coq
 Require Import ssrfun ssreflect.